Application Process

 We use a reliable cloud storage and synchronization service developed for storing and sharing files.
 All of your documents and information are securely stored on encrypted servers and an encrypted network connection is used to transfer files.
 Once you finish the program, all of your documents are securely and permanently deleted.

-It is required to present a background check from any country you’ve lived in for over 6 months in the last 5 years.
+Yes, you will need to provide a clean background check from any country you’ve lived in for over 6 months in the last 5 years to obtain the student visa for Spain to participate in the program.

 Ultimately, it is up to you!
 We recommend for all career decisions and life-planning decisions for the future to be made after we officially inform you of your school assignment in Spain, between May and August.